 R3 (Cardinalities).
-It should be possible to restrict relations between object instances through cardinality constraints; i.e., through the minimal and maximal number of object instances which may be created in the given context.
+It should be possible to restrict relations between object instances through cardinality constraints.

-Example 3: For each application at least one and at most five reviews may be requested.
+Example 3a: For each application at least one and at most five reviews may be requested.
 While for an application two reviews exists, for another one three reviews may be requested.